Doing Business in Ireland

 Most expats work in one of the major industries in Ireland, which include business services, finance, IT, pharmaceuticals and the food industry.

 The workweek in Ireland is Monday to Friday and office hours are generally from 9am to 5.30pm, with an hour-long lunch break.
-Religious and family holidays are important in Ireland, and arranging meetings over Easter and Christmas should be avoided as most executives take their vacation around these holidays.

 Business dress is modest and conservative, with executives usually wearing suits and ties.
 Dark, subdued colours are the norm and raincoats may be necessary throughout the year.

 Gifts are not usually part of Irish business, but if invited to an Irish associate’s house, flowers, chocolates or a good bottle of wine or spirits is appropriate.
-However, gifts should not be extravagant and flowers should not be red or white in colour.

 While men still dominate the Irish business arena in terms of senior positions, women are treated equally and many women hold high positions in Irish business and political circles.